 - Domestic Dry-Bulk consists of Canadian flagged dry-bulk lake vessels, ship management services, and a ship repair and steel fabrication business.
 The drybulk vessels operate within the Great Lakes, St. Lawrence Seaway, and Atlantic Canada.
 The vessels are designed to carry a variety of dry-bulk products including grain, coal and coke, iron ore, salt and aggregates. - 2.
-Product Tankers consist of Canadian flagged vessels which operate within the Great Lakes, St. Lawrence Seaway and Atlantic Canada.
-One vessel, previously foreign-flagged and operating world-wide, joined the domestic fleet in 2014.

-Ocean Shipping consists of direct ownership of ocean-going dry-bulk self-unloading vessels and interests in other self- unloaders that trade world-wide.
+Product Tankers consists principally of Canadian flagged vessels which operate within the Great Lakes, St. Lawrence Seaway and Atlantic Canada.
+One vessel, previously foreign-flagged and operating worldwide, joined the domestic fleet in 2014. - 3.
+Ocean Dry-Bulk Shipping consists of direct ownership of ocean-going dry-bulk self-unloading vessels and interests in other self-unloaders that trade worldwide. - 4.
+Global Short Sea Shipping currently consists of a specialized global fleet of cement carriers to support infrastructure projects worldwide and is accounted for using the equity method.